UMC IDMP Request and Publish API

 An overview of IDMP

 The PhPID is based on substance-, strength- and dose form information of the pharmaceutical product.
-This information, when validated and harmonized, is used for input to the generation of the PhPID.
+This information, once validated and harmonized through a set of business rules developed by the GIDWG, is used as input to the generation of the PhPID.
 PhPIDs of four different levels are generated, as follows:

 • PhPID Level 1 - Substance(s) Term